nijuyonkadesu/preemptive-impressions/homework/Git/refresh.md

 It's another way to point to a snapshot (commit).
 But it's not a branch.
 You're not supposed to use it to checkout and make changes from a commit that is linked with a tag.

-For me atleast, it feels like, this is a work around way to implement '**Releases**' from github side. ie, instead of modifying exisisting 'commit' implementations and blah blah.
+For me atleast, it feels like, this is used as a workaround way to implement '**Releases**' from github side. ie, that's why it felt pointless to do in Git cli.
 ![[Pasted image 20231028171542.png]]
 using semantic versioning with tags is highly recommended unlike the above screenshot annotate a commit using `git tag -a v2.3 -m "tagging"`